TISUnion/QuickBackupM/README_en.md

         ...
 ```

-This also implies that if the symlink has changed its target world, doing `!!qb back` will revert the symlink back to the world in the slot.
+Doing `!!qb back` will restore the world folder in the slot, and revert the symlink back to the world in the slot.
+This implies that if the symlink has changed its target world, it will be restored to the world when making backup

 ### minimum_permission_level